cchitsiang/awesome-stars/topics.md

 ## self-hosted

-- [documenso/documenso](https://github.com/documenso/documenso) - Document Signing as it should be - open and shaped by its community.
+- [documenso/documenso](https://github.com/documenso/documenso) - The Open Source DocuSign Alternative.
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [immich-app/immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone.
 - [highlight/highlight](https://github.com/highlight/highlight) - highlight.io: The open source, full-stack monitoring platform.
 Error monitoring, session replay, logging and more.